 \section{Introduction}

-Interval exchange transformations (IETs) are one-dimensional dynamical systems that have been studied extensively since 1970's, starting with works~\cite{Keane75,Veech78,Rauzy79,Keane-Rauzy80,Masur82,Veech82}.
-An easy and visual exposition of the subject can be found in~\cite{Viana06}.
+\ \ Interval exchange transformations (IETs) are one-dimensional dynamical systems, which are widely studied since the 1970s starting with works~\cite{Keane75, Veech78, Rauzy79, Keane-Rauzy80, Masur82, Veech82}.
+A simple and graphic presentation of the subject can be found, for ex., in~\cite{Viana06}.

-The motivation for generalizing this construction came to us, however, from the recent achievements in study of circle diffeomorphisms with breaks~\cite{TeplinskyKhanin04,KhaninTeplinsky13,CunhaSmania13,CunhaSmania14}, which may be seen as a particular case of nonlinear IETs.
-The renormalization group approach leads to studying the dynamics of the renormalization operator on the limiting finite-dimensional domain.
-One of the key insights that made results of~\cite{KhaninTeplinsky13} possible was our discovery of a remarkable symmetry (presented as a simple involution in the mentioned limiting domain) that conjugates the renormalization operator with its inverse.
-This time-reversibility allowed us to prove hyperbolicity of the renormalization.
-We called that symmetry a duality.
+But our motivation for generalizing this construction comes from recent achievements in investigation of circle diffeomorphisms with breaks~\cite{TeplinskyKhanin04rus, Teplinsky08ukr, KhaninTeplinsky13, CunhaSmania13, CunhaSmania14}, which can be considered as a special case of nonlinear IETs.
+The renormalization approach leads to studying dynamics of action of the renormalization operator on a limiting finite-dimensional area of parameters.
+One of the key observations, which made the results of paper~\cite{KhaninTeplinsky13} possible, was its authors' discovery of an important symmetry (represented in the form of a simple involution on the limiting set mentioned above, see~\cite{Teplinsky08ukr} for the details) that conjugates the renormalization operator to its reverse.
+This time reversibility allowed the authors to prove hyperbolicity of renormalization.
+They called this symmetry ``duality''.

-While the case of a single break studied in~\cite{KhaninTeplinsky13} induced a (non-linear) exchange of just two intervals, which is an IET with a very simple discrete data, the case of multiple breaks required understanding of how much more complex multi-interval IETs transform under the induction procedure.
-Then we managed to extend the duality, initially found for the simplest case, to the space of all rotational multi-interval IETs (a class of 1-d dynamical systems induced by irrational circle rotations).
-This duality reverses induction on discrete data, on linear natural extensions and on linear-fractional IETs.
+While the case of a single break studied in~\cite{KhaninTeplinsky13} led to consideration of an (non-linear) exchange of only two intervals, which is an IET with a very simple discrete component, the case of multiple breaks required understanding of how do much more complex IETs on multiple segments transform under renormalization procedures.
+We managed to extend the duality found for the simplest case to the space of all rotational IETs (this is a class of multi-segment IETs induced by irrational circle rotations).
+This duality reverses induction on descrete data, on linear natural extensions, and on linear-fractional IETs.

-In the case of a rotational IET, the dual one is also a rotational IET.
-But what if we apply our duality operation to non-rotational IET?
-The answer to this question was surprising: the result is not an IET, and even not a dynamical system, but a more general object that we named `interval rearrangement ensemble' (IRE).
-The space of all such ensembles is closed with respect to our duality, and appears to be very natural in many senses, which we like to present in this paper.
+In the case of a rotational IET, the dual system is a rotational IET as well.
+But what will happen if one applies the operation of duality to non-rotational IET?
+The answer to this question appeared somehow unexpected: the result is not a IET, and not even a dynamical system, but rather a more general object that we named ``interval rearrangement ensemble'' (IRE).
+The space of all such ensembles is closed w.r.t.\ our duality and appears to be very natural in many senses, which we explain in the present paper.